Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Carnaval del Sol Latin Festival Fraser Valley Carnavalito Latin Festival

 Where is the Carnavalito?

-Admission to the Carnavalito is free, although donations are encouraged.
+Admission to the Carnavalito is by donation.

 Visit the Carnavalito on the Road website for full details about this event.